orelyehuda/star-classification/README.md

 # star-classification
-Star type, size, distance and age classifier using
+Star type, size, distance and age classifier using Tensorflow